Where to Stay in Yellowstone (& Where NOT to Stay!)

 Note: They have the most rooms out of any accommodations in the park, too, so you may even have some luck here if you’re looking to book something that’s more last minute.
 We still booked this one about three months out, though.

-I can’t get into the nitty gritty on the Canyon Lodge vs. the Lake Yellowstone Hotel as we didn’t stay by the lake, but I can say we loved our overnights at Canyon Lodge.
+I can’t get into the nitty-gritty on the Canyon Lodge vs. the Lake Yellowstone Hotel, as we didn’t stay by the lake, but I can say we loved our overnights at Canyon Lodge.
+There’s no air conditioning, but summer temperatures in the park are generally mild.

 It was much less expensive than the more luxe options out there and just as convenient to the big-time Yellowstone attractions.